 Giant shark found in road after cyclone hits Australia

-Giant shark found in road after cyclone hits Australia - KSWO, Lawton, OK- Wichita Falls, TX: News, Weather, Sports.
-ABC, 24/7, Telemundo - This bull shark was discovered in the middle of a road in Queensland, Australia after a Category 4 tropical cyclone.
+Giant shark found in road after cyclone hits Australia - KXXV-TV News Channel 25 - Central Texas News and Weather for Waco, Temple, Killeen This bull shark was discovered in the middle of a road in Queensland, Australia after a Category 4 tropical cyclone.
+Another view of the bull shark emergency crews discovered in the middle of a muddy road after flooding caused by a cyclone.

 |Title